reactjs/react.dev/content/blog/2018-06-07-when-to-use-derived-state.md

 ## What about memoization?

+We've also seen derived state used to ensure an expensive value is recomputed only when the inputs change.
+This technique is known as [memoization](https://en.wikipedia.org/wiki/Memoization).

-Another thing we've seen derived state used for is memoization.
-This isn't necessarily bad, but there are reasons you may want to avoid it.
+Using derived state for memoization isn't necessarily bad, but there are reasons you may want to avoid it.
 Hopefully the above examples illustrate that there is a certain amount of complexity inherent in using `getDerivedStateFromProps`.
 This complexity increases with each derived property.
 For example, if we add a second derived field to our component state then our implementation would need to separately track changes to both:

 ```js
 class Example extends Component {